CJdev99/Autonomous_Snowplow_2023/README.md

 - robot_localization EKF fusing data from the 3 sensors

 - RTABmap used for mapping
-  - depthimage_to_laserscan package to create scan data to assist obstacle detection and costmap updating

   - Voxel_grid nodelet used to filter raw pointcloud2 data from the realsense camera
     - Filtered pointcloud2 published to obstacle_detection node